tundish/blathnaid/blathnaid/book/chapters.rst

 “They found a horseshoe actually inside the fellow, so I was told.”

-This cheered Jack no end.
+This changed Jack’s mood completely.
 Perhaps Morten might have made it away.

-“This was last week?
+“What day was this?
 What happened to the horse?”

-“I didn't ask.
+“I didn’t ask.
 They were a bit touchy about it.”

 Third wish gone
 ---------------